Nikesh-A97/notes/Hadoop/Hadoop Architecture.md

 ## Overview of Hadoop
 - The Hadoop framework allows you to manage and process big data
 - HDFS is just a file system for large amounts of data
-- YARN facillitates scheduled tasks
+- YARN facilitates scheduled tasks
 - Hadoop MapReduce helps programs perform computation
 - Hadoop ecosystem is made up of these layers and processing tools
 ![[hadoop-ecosystem-projects-architecture.png]]